stashapp/stash-box/README.md

 ## Commands

 * `make generate` - Generate Go GraphQL files.
-This should be run if the graphql schema has changed.
+This command should be run if the GraphQL schema has changed.
 * `make ui` - Builds the UI.
 * `make pre-ui` - Download frontend dependencies
 * `make build` - Builds the binary
 * `make test` - Runs the unit tests
 * `make it` - Runs the unit and integration tests
-* `make lint` - Run the linters
+* `make lint` - Run the linter
 * `make fmt` - Formats and aligns whitespace

 **Note:** the integration tests run against a temporary sqlite3 database by default.
-They can be run against a postgres server by setting the environment variable `POSTGRES_DB` to the postgres connection string.
+They can be run against a Postgres server by setting the environment variable `POSTGRES_DB` to the Postgres connection string.
 For example: `postgres@localhost/stash-box-test?sslmode=disable`. **Be aware that the integration tests drop all tables before and after the tests.**

 ## Frontend development

 To run the frontend in development mode, run `yarn start` from the frontend directory.

-When developing the API key can be set in `frontend/.env.development.local` to avoid having to log in.
+When developing, the API key can be set in `frontend/.env.development.local` to avoid having to log in.
-When `is_production` is enabled on the server this is the only way to authorize in the frontend development environment.
+When `is_production` is enabled on the server, this is the only way to authorize in the frontend development environment.
 If the server uses https or runs on a custom port, this also needs to be configured in `.env.development.local`.
 See `frontend/.env.development.local.shadow` for examples.

+## GraphQL playground

+You can access the GraphQL playground at `host:port/playground`, and the GraphQL interface can be found at `host:port/graphql`.
+To execute queries add a header with your API key: `{"APIKey":"<API_KEY>"}`.
+The API key can be found on your user page in stash-box.

 ## Building a release

-1. Run `make generate` to create generated files, if they have been changed.
+1. Run `make generate` to create generated files if they have been changed.
 2. Run `make ui build` to build the executable for your current platform.

 # FAQ

-> I have a question not answered here.
+> I have a question that needs to be answered here.

 Join the [Discord server](https://discord.gg/2TsNFKt).